TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

         - All basic mode settings plus:
         - Forget OFX Banking Import Link (so that it asks you which account when importing ofx files) (remove_ofx_account_bindings.py)
         - Delete OFX Banking Logon Profile / Service (these are logon profiles that allow you to connect to your bank) (remove_one_service.py)
         - Reset/Fix/Edit/Add CUSIP Banking Link.
-This is the link for downloaded securities....
+This is the link for downloaded securities.... (remove_ofx_security_bindings.py and change-security-cusip.py)
         - Update OFXLastTxnUpdate Last Download Date for Online Txns
+        - Delete single cached OnlineTxnList record/Txns
+        - Delete ALL cached OnlineTxnList record/Txns (delete_intermediate_downloaded_transaction_caches.py)
         - OFX Cookie Management (some options also required Hacker mode)
         - OFX Authentication Management (some options also required Hacker mode)
-        - Delete Saved OnlineTxnList record/Txns (Advanced + Hacker mode only)
     - FIX - Thin/Purge Price History (allows you to thin/prune your price history based on parameters you input; also fix 'orphans') (price_history_thinner.py
     - FIX - Correct the Name of Root to match Dataset
     - FIX - Delete One-Sided Txns (delete_invalid_txns.py)